jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 So if you’re looking for a way to be more likeable while also not caring what other people think, or “selling out,” keep reading.
 This article is for you.

-{% include widgets/toc.html heading="Strategies to become more likeable" list-items="Develop anti-fragility, Create your personal manifesto, Ask the right questions, Monitor your body language, Don&rsquo;t be judgmental" list-ids="1-develop-anti-fragility, 2-create-your-personal-manifesto, 3-focus-on-what-people-are-saying-and-respond, 4-monitor-your-body-language, 5-dont-be-judgmental" %}
+{% include widgets/toc.html heading="Strategies to become more likeable" list-items="Develop anti-fragility, Create your personal manifesto, Ask the right questions, Monitor your body language, Don’t be judgmental" list-ids="1-develop-anti-fragility, 2-create-your-personal-manifesto, 3-focus-on-what-people-are-saying-and-respond, 4-monitor-your-body-language, 5-dont-be-judgmental" %}

 ## 1\.
 Develop anti-fragility